laravel/docs/pennant.md

         ]);
     });

-You may retrieve the value of the `'purchase-button'` feature using the `value` method on the `Feature` facade.
+You may retrieve the value of the `'purchase-button'` feature using the `value` method.

     $color = Feature::value('purchase-button');